 It’s customary to start a disclosure statement with a list of all the financial ties you might have to the companies you cover.
 But I hardly have any to discuss.
-As I noted on my Post blog at the end of 2009 and in the fall of 2008, my investments are exceedingly dull: not even a handful of Vanguard Group mutual funds.
+My investments remain exceedingly dull: a handful of Vanguard Group mutual funds.

 (Before a rollover into an IRA, my Post 401(k) had a small stake in the Berkshire Hathaway Stock Fund.
-It never included any investments in Washington Post Co. stock; make of that what you will.)
+It never included Washington Post Co. stock; make of that what you will.)